Table of Contents

 4. Growth of Internet of Things (IoT) in Every Sector

-The Internet of Things (IoT) is increasingly integrated into daily life, from home automation to industrial machinery.
-Data collected through connected devices improves decision-making and automation across various industries.
+The Internet of Things (IoT) is becoming increasingly integrated into daily life, from home automation to industrial machinery.
+Data collected from connected devices improves decision-making and automation across various industries.

 Key trends shaping IoT:

-- Digital twins: Virtual models replicating real-world machines or systems.
+- Digital twins: Virtual models that replicate real-world machines or systems.

-- Smart cities: Utilizing sensors for traffic control, public safety, and waste management.
+- Smart cities: Sensors used for traffic control, public safety, and waste management.

-- Healthcare monitoring: Wearables for continuous patient data tracking.
+- Healthcare monitoring: Wearables enable continuous patient data tracking.

 Challenges and solutions: